• Skip to primary navigation

 Instructions

-• Preheat oven to 425 degrees F. Cover baking sheet with parchment paper.
+• Preheat oven to 425 degrees F. Cover 2 baking sheets with parchment paper.

 • Place half of the flour into a small sized bowl and set aside.

 • In another bowl mix remaining flour with milk and egg.
-Add in creole spice mix, and salt + pepper.
-Mix to fully combine.
+Add in cayenne pepper, paprika, sea salt, garlic powder, onion powder, dried basil, oregano, black pepper and thyme and fully mix.

 • Next, dip the onion into the flour batter mixture.
-Let excess batter drip off before moving to the next step.
+Let excess batter drip off before moving to the next step (this is really important!)

-• Place onion ring on prepared baking sheet.
+• Place onion ring on prepared baking sheets.
 Repeat until all onions are gone.

 • Bake until onion rings are golden brown, 17 to 20 minutes.
 At the 10 minute mark, flip the onion rings so they're evenly crispy.
 Remove from oven and serve!